neverchanje/chgcap-rs/README.md

 # chgcap - Change-Data-Capture Connectors Library

 chgcap is an open-source library for Change-Data-Capture (CDC).
-It is written in Rust and designed to be a drop-in replacement for Debezium.
-The motivation for this project is the difficulty of integrating Debezium with other languages.
-CDC should not be limited to the Java ecosystem.
-Ultimately, I would like it to be wrapped as a C library and make other language bindings based on it.

-The initial focus of this project will be to support native CDC without relying on third parties such as Kafka Connect.
-This allows us to makes its usefulness more apparent.
-In addition, we will first focus on the Rust API and consider others if there are many issues requesting them.
+Written in Rust, it is designed to be a drop-in replacement for Debezium, providing an alternative to the Java-based ecosystem and allowing for native CDC without relying on third parties such as Kafka Connect.
+We initially focus on the Rust API, but will consider other language bindings if there are many requests for them.

 ## Features